corbig/ionic-jest-example/readme.md

 # Ionic-Jest-example
-## an angular example  project to do testing with Jest
+## An angular project example to do testing with Jest

 ### To test the project :